Maria Cristina of Savoy’s Beatification

 Maria Cristina of Savoy, Queen Consort of the Two-Sicilies was beatified at the Basilica of Santa Chiara in Naples, Italy on 25 January.
 Queen Maria Cristina was declared a Servant of God in 1872 and in 1937, she was declared a Venerable Servant of God.
 In 2013, Pope Francis authorised a decree recognising a miracle due to her intercession.
 A dinner (which was hosted by the Duke and Duchess of Castro) was later held.

 Those present were: Princess Anne of Bourbon-Two Sicilies, the Duchess of Calabria, the Duke and Duchess of Noto, the Duke of Capua, the Duke and Duchess of Castro, their daughters Princesses Maria Carolina and Maria Chiara, Prince Casimiro and Princess Maria Cristina of Bourbon-Two Sicilies, their sons Princes Luis and Alessandro, Princesses Beatrice and Anna of Bourbon-Two Sicilies, Archduke Simeon and Archduchess Maria of Austria, the Duke and Duchess of Savoy (Amadeo and Silvia), Princess Maria Gabriela of Savoy, Archduke Martin of Austria-Este, Prince Serge of Yugoslavia, the Duke of Braganza, Countess Maria Beatrix von und zu Arco-Zinneberg, her daughter Countess Margherita and Prince Manfred of Windisch-Graetz.

-Tagged Biography, Maria Cristina of Savoy, Religion, Savoy, Two Sicilies.
+Tagged Biography, House of Savoy, Maria Cristina of Savoy, Religion, Two Sicilies.